How Do I Look Up Judgments Against Yourself Free?

 One of the easiest ways to find judgments is through the court where the case was heard.
 Individuals who are aware of the court date and location will be able to find this information easily, and they can simply contact the court directly.

-The quickest way to obtain the documents by phone is to give the court clerk the case number, which should be included in the initial mail that requested the individual appear in court.
+The quickest way to obtain the documents by phone is to give the court clerk the case number, which should be included in the initial mail that requests the individual appear in court.
 If the case number is not known, the name of the individual in question should be sufficient to find the proper documents.

 Keep in mind that requesting court documents this way usually carries a small fee.